Euro zone bailout fund says Cyprus a potential contagion risk

 Euro zone finance ministers have put off thrashing out an international bailout for Cyprus until next month ahead of a presidential election which culminates with a runoff on Sunday.

-Cyprus needs a bailout of around 17 billion euros -- almost the size of its gross domestic product -- mainly because of the devastating effect the sovereign Greek debt restructuring had on the oversized Cypriot banking sector.
+Cyprus needs a bailout of around 17 billion euros (14.8 billion pounds) -- almost the size of its gross domestic product -- mainly because of the devastating effect the sovereign Greek debt restructuring had on the oversized Cypriot banking sector.

 "We need a decision soon or otherwise it represents a risk for the euro zone," Regling, the head of the European Stability Mechanism, said.